 It is clear that WWF must adjust its ways of working and approach to conservation if it is to continue to have an impact in the conservation of Africa’s natural resources.
 The WWF Vision 2020 strategy has been developed to position WWF in Africa as an important, effective ad authoritative conservation organization in the region and globally: able to respond to and influence the changing socio-economic and political landscape for the benefit of the environment in Africa and the survival humanity globally.

-The detailed Terms of Reference for this post can be downloaded below.
+The detailed Terms of Reference for these posts can be downloaded below.

 Our Strategic Pillars